 top of page

-Case Study: EDUCATION & AWARENESS CAMPAIGN // USDA APHIS FERAL SWINE
+EDUCATION & AWARENESS CAMPAIGN // USDA-APHIS FERAL SWINE

 VIDEO - PHOTO - STORY

-The USDA has commissioned Modoc to document the underreported feral swine crisis spreading around the U.S. as part of a nationwide public outreach campaign.
+The USDA has commissioned Modoc to document the underreported feral swine crisis spreading around the U.S. as part of a nationwide public outreach campaign to educate landowners, farmers, and hunters about the threat posed by feral swine and efforts to manage their proliferation.

 Deliverables include short documentary films from locations across the U.S., still images, and earned media articles appearing in relevant publications.
-Since 2019 we have reported and produced films in Mississippi, Oklahoma, Texas, Arizona, and Georgia (COVID delayed production in 2020).
+Since 2019 we have reported and produced films in Mississippi, Oklahoma, Texas, Arizona, Missouri, and Georgia.

 Chapter 1.
 Mississippi